bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Scroll down to and select "Done setting up the partition"

 After that the partition table should look something like this.
-"K" indicates that the partition will be kept and used by Debian, and "F" indicates that it will be formatted.
+"K" indicates that the partition will be kept, and "F" or "f" indicates that it will be formatted.

     LVM VG vg1, LV lv1 - 4.0 TB Linux device-mapper (linear)
          #1      4.0 TB    F  ext4                      /home